 Secrets in the Woods

 The Wood Elves' home in the Heartwood is past its prime, but it is still immense; one can travel for weeks from branch to branch without ever having to touch the ground.
-High Elven territories abandoned by during the great Civil War have been swallowed back by the forest, and these overgrown ruins that sometimes hide treasures.
+High Elven territories abandoned during the great Civil War have been swallowed back by the forest, and these overgrown ruins sometimes hide forgotten treasures.
 There are other places, deeper, where one can find stone statues and ruins of older, unknown civilisations.
 The deepest parts of the Heartwood are damp, cold and lightless, frightening even the elves and the young Treelords.
 Ancient things dwell there, and the murmur of the Heartwood spirit can be heard clear as day.

 The Old Ways

 The opening of the Rift was a very disturbing event for the Wood Elves.
-The ground shifted, and many trees and ancient pathways in the Heartwood suffered or disturbed.
+The ground shifted, and many trees and ancient pathways in the Heartwood were disturbed or harmed.
 It also revealed a number of Voidgates which were previously hidden in the undergrowth.
 Wood Elves are split on whether these newly revealed Voidgates offer the chance to raid enemies and travel, or whether they are too much of a risk and should be sealed.
 Rumours say that in the deepest parts of the Heartwood, giant trees have their roots going into Voidgates, and that the forest may be far wider than suspected, extending into other planes.
 These parts are very hard to access, and many dismiss the rumours outright.
 But as the pressure increases on the edges of the Heartwood, some of the youngest elves are starting to see this as potential hope for the future.

 Expand lore ↓